VasRep/Instagram_clone_database/README.md

   - `photo_tags.csv` → `photo_tags`

 ### 3. Run SQL Scripts
-Execute the SQL scripts in the correct order from the `/sql/` folder to build and initialize the database.
+Execute the SQL scripts in the correct order from the `/sql/` folder to apply fixes and run the SQL code.

 **Execution Order:**
 1. **alter_tables.sql** — Adds primary keys, unique constraints, foreign keys, and cascading rules.